ff6347/gestalten-in-code/chance/basiljs/connect/index.md

 layout: default
 author: Fabian Morón Zirfas
 title: Connect
-tags: [Basil.js, chance, repeat, Law of Proximity, Law of Connected Elements, ]
+tags: [Basil.js, chance, repeat, Law of Proximity, Law of Connected Elements]
 permalink: /chance/connect/
 summary: Calculate the distance between two points and draw a line if they are in reach.
-Similar to the sketch <a href="/gestalten-in-code/chance/distance/">Distance</a>.
+Similar to the sketch <a href="/chance/distance/">Distance</a>.
 Also an example for the "Law of Proximity"
 archive: connect.zip
 ---

 <!-- more -->